How to Consign Online - Our Consignor Checklist

 - List items that show/represent themselves well in a photo for online and save others that don’t for an in-person sale.

-- In order to maintain the quality of the sale, all items must be in new or gently used condition.
-Clothing must be free of stains, damage, odors or visible wear; toys must have batteries so buyers can test them; puzzles, games and the like must be complete with no missing pieces.
+- In order to maintain the quality of the sale, all items must be in new or GENTLY used condition.
+Clothing must be free of stains, damage, pills (watch those pjs), odors, pet hair or visible wear (check to be sure zippers work and buttons are secure); toys must have batteries so buyers can test them; puzzles, games and the like must be complete with no missing pieces.

 - When you register as a consignor, you will be asked to sign a consignor agreement outlining your responsibilities.
 One such responsibility is to check to make sure you are not consigning items that have been recalled by the US Consumer Products Safety Commission (search for recalled items here).